openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 To summarize the current world:

   - Types are divided into primitive and reference types;
-  - Reference types are those that are not primitive types, including declared classes and interfaces, array types, and parameterizations of generic classes and interfaces;
+  - Reference types are those that are not primitive types, including the types of declared classes and interfaces, array types, and parameterizations of generic classes and interfaces;
   - Primitives have a corresponding wrapper type, which is a reference type, and there are boxing and unboxing conversion between primitive types and their corresponding wrappers;